peter88213/nvhelp-en/source/plotting.rst

 sequence of setup and payoff, and so on.
 You can think of a plot line as a line on which plot points are arranged that characterize the progression of the story.
-These plot points can be assigned to scenes to indicate the scene’s relevance to the plot.
+These plot points can be assigned to sections to indicate the section’s relevance to the plot.

 -  *novelibre* lets you define any number of plot lines.
--  Any number of scenes can be assigned to each plot line.
+-  Any number of sections can be assigned to each plot line.
--  Any number of plot lines can be assigned to each scene.
+-  Any number of plot lines can be assigned to each section.
 -  Each plot line can contain any number of plot points.
--  Each plot point can be assigned to exactly one scene.
+-  Each plot point can be assigned to exactly one section.
--  Any number of plot points can be assigned to each scene.
+-  Any number of plot points can be assigned to each section.

-The association of scenes and plot points is shown in the "Plot" column of the tree view.
+The association of sections and plot points is shown in the "Plot" column of the tree view.

-You can use plot lines to establish named connections between scenes, such as *setup -> payoff*, so you can keep track of this relationship even if the scenes are far away from each other.
+You can use plot lines to establish named connections between sections, such as *setup -> payoff*, so you can keep track of this relationship even if the sections are far away from each other.

 .. figure:: _images/causality01.png
    :alt: Example